Our Resolution

 Due to their topography, the Alps have been used for a very long time to generate electrical energy from hydropower.
 In Tyrol alone, there are almost 900 hydroelectric power plants (as of 02/2023) and many more associated dams.
 This has led and continues to lead to a great loss of natural landscape and biodiversity.

 We demand an exceedingly restrictive approach to the expansion of hydropower, which has already reached a very high level.
 In the operation of (existing) storage power plants, special attention must be paid to minimizing the impact of surges and sinks.
-Construction and use of PV plants and wind power plants are very much dependent on the location but can be quite reasonable in already (infrastructurally) developed areas in view of the necessity of the energy turnaround.
+Construction and use of PV plants and wind power plants are very much dependent on the location but can be quite reasonable in already (infrastructurally) developed areas in view of the necessity of the energy transition.
 In all cases, this must be done in a manner that is compatible with nature.

 Agriculture